2mww8mwh Low Carbon Institute''s All Vanadium Liquid Flow Battery ...

 This characteristic makes vanadium redox flow battery greatly reduce the risk of overheating and resulting in explosion compared with lithium-ion batteries.
 It is said that as long as it is properly managed, there is almost no risk of explosion in vanadium redox flow battery.

-• Macedonia all-vanadium liquid flow battery
+• Features of vanadium flow battery

 [PDF Version]